PyMVPA/PyMVPA/doc/source/tutorial_start.rst

 >>> print ds.shape
 (16, 577)

-The most important information for a classification analysis, besides the data, are the so-called :term:`label`\s or :term:`target`\s that are assigned to the samples, since they define the model that should be learned by a :term:`classifier`, and serve as target values to assess the prediction accuracy.
+The most important pieces of information for a classification analysis, besides the data, are the so-called :term:`label`\s or :term:`target`\s that are assigned to the samples, since they define the model that should be learned by a :term:`classifier`, and serve as target values to assess the prediction accuracy.
 The dataset stores these targets in its collection of **s**\ample **a**\ttributes (hence the collection name ``sa``), and they can be accessed by their attribute name, either through the collection, or via a shortcut.